php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 This scenario can be avoided by providing a factory to create new streams.
 Due to the lack of formal standard for HTTP object factories, a developer must rely on a specific vendor implementation in order to create these objects.
-Creating a formal standard for factories will allow developers to avoid dependency on specific implementations while having the ability to create new objects when necessary.
+Creating a formal standard for factories will allow developers to avoid dependencies on specific implementations while having the ability to create new objects when necessary.